 Commercial breeders are urging lawmakers not to overreact and set standards that are unrealistic or drive breeders underground.
 Several licensed breeders urged the state to adopt a broader licensing and registration program for breeders and pets.

 Under the 1966 federal Animal Welfare Act, dog breeders who sell pets wholesale must be licensed by the U.S. Department of Agriculture.
 They’re also subject to inspection by federal regulators.

 But people who sell dogs directly to buyers aren’t covered by the law.
 Some counties regulate kennels and breeders, but the laws vary.

 “Right now, law enforcement is powerless to intervene until dogs show obvious signs of abuse and neglect,” said Emily Diaz, animal control officer for the Skagit County Sheriff’s Office.
-Breeders’ neighbors often complain about the dogs’ smell, barking or living conditions, she said, but there’s little she can do.
+Neighbors often complain about the smell, barking or living conditions of the dogs, she said, but there’s little she can do.

 “Many times these breeders start out as legitimate operations, but they realize that there’s a lot of money involved, and they start to get greedy,” Diaz said.

-Brad Evergreen, a veterinarian in nearby Snohomish County, said 2 million puppies a year are born in facilities that are not licensed by the USDA.
+Brad Evergreen, a veterinarian in nearby Snohomish County, said that two million puppies a year are born in facilities that are not licensed by the USDA.
 Families frequently bring him puppy-mill-bred dogs, he said, with congenital defects, parasites and serious diseases.

-Senate Bill 5651 would ban anyone from owning more than 25 nonneutered dogs older than 4 months.
-Federally licensed breeders, animal shelters and other operations would be exempt.
+Senate Bill 5651 would ban anyone from owning more than 25 nonneutered dogs over the age of four months.
+(Federally licensed breeders, animal shelters and other operations would be exempt.)